Asia shares consolidate gains, yen pressured

 It pledged to let the market play a "decisive" role in the economy and outlined changes designed to unleash new sources of growth.

-China's share index posted its biggest gain in two months on Friday, while the Shanghai Composite climbed 1.7 percent.
+China's .CSI300 share index posted its biggest gain in two months on Friday, while the Shanghai Composite .SSEC climbed 1.7 percent.

 "Multiple growth-friendly measures were announced and represent the biggest freeing up of China's economic policy since the 1990s," said analysts at ANZ in a note.